nwy140/MUFYSourceCode/README.md

 <strike>
-> As a game developer, I can't let anything stop me from doing what I/ want to, even exams and academics and whatever.
+> As a game developer, I can't let anything stop me from doing what I want, even exams and academics and whatever.
 I don't continue doing this because someone told me to, I only do this because I want to.
 Making a living off your passion is what truly matters to me.
 No one told me to become a game developer or an app developer, no one told to me to get a gamedev internship, I do it because I want to.
 People tell me to go to college, study, do well in exams, do well in college, get a degree all the time, but is that what I truly want?
 But there's good in both side of the table, so the realistic option for me is to continue working on my own side projects, games and apps, that I will release to the playstore, while balancing my academic life.
 I mean, why not both?
 I was self taught before I chose to go to University for CS, but to be honest, I'm kinda worried that it will destroy my will and passion to keep working on my side projects.
 I mean, not everyone is like me, not everyone writes mobile apps/games for fun,  some people are 100% academic, who don't do anything beyond anything outside of the curiculum.